anhphha/weather_app_finland-weather-analysis/README.md

 streamlit run weather_analysis.py
 ```

-## :tv: Heroku commands for deployment:
+## :tv: Heroku commands for deployment
 - [x] Log in to Heroku and create an app
 ```Python
 heroku login